arm4b/st2mistral_and_ansible/README.md

 # Mistral demo Workflow with Ansible, running on StackStorm

-Example of StackStorm & Mistral Workflow running 3 separate Ansible playbooks in parallel and posting results to Slack.
+Example of StackStorm & Mistral Workflow running 3 separate Ansible playbooks in parallel and posting results from each execution to Slack.

+> There is some way to run tasks inside Ansible playbook in parallel via [async-poll](http://docs.ansible.com/ansible/playbooks_async.html), but it doesn't give such freedom and flexibility.

+ So here (in best traditions of biologists :biohazard_sign: :) we crossed two different tools (Ansible & Mistral) and got new useful features.

 ## Installation